Nick Fortes Player Props: Marlins vs. Cardinals

 Nick Fortes At The Plate

+- In 49.1% of his 57 games this season, Fortes has picked up at least one hit.
+He's also had 10 multi-hit games.

+- He has gone deep in four games this year (7.0%), leaving the park in 2.1% of his plate appearances.

-- In 13 games this season (23.2%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- Fortes has driven in a run in 14 games this season (24.6%), including two games with multiple runs batted in.

-- He has scored at least once 14 times this year (25.0%), including one multi-run game.
+- In 14 of 57 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.